mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Customise column menu

-You can customise column menu by passing your own component for slot `ColumnMenu`, you can blend existing menu items with your custom components for a custom look and feel.
+You can customise column menu either by passing `slots` in default component or by passing your own component for slot `ColumnMenu`, you can blend existing menu items with your custom components for a custom look and feel.

+### Hide/reorder some column menu items

+Grid exports a variable called `gridColumnMenuSlots` for default and `gridColumnMenuSimpleSlots` for simple menu which contains all the available slots for the active grid package.
+You can use this with default column menu components to:

+- Hide items
+- Reorder items

+{{"demo": "ReuseColumnMenuGrid.js", "bg": "inline"}}

+### Custom component

+You can also opt not to use the column menu component exposed by us and pass a totally new component with your custom logic.
+You can add more items to the menu and obviously can blend in some existing items if you want.

-It's also possible to conditionally render some items based on the `currentColumn` (the column whose menu is currently open) which you recieve in the props of column menu.
+To conditionally render some items, you can use ColDef properties on the `currentColumn` (the column whose menu is currently open) which you recieve in the props.

 {{"demo": "CustomColumnMenuGrid.js", "bg": "inline"}}